Food Storage Secrets You Need To Know

 Simple Food Storage

-I only buy #10 cans of fruits, vegetables, meats, milk, cheese, and I have a few cans of bacon.
-This bacon is really tasty, but remember it’s not the thick-sliced bacon most of us like with breakfast.
-But hey, I’ll take bacon any day after a disaster.
-Note that I found out that Yoder’s Bacon is no longer available.
+I only buy #10 cans of fruits, vegetables, meats, milk, and cheese, and I have a few cans of bacon.
+This Yoder’s bacon is delicious, but remember, it’s not the thick-sliced bacon most of us like with breakfast.
+I’ll take bacon any day after a disaster.
+Please note that I found out that Yoder’s Bacon is no longer available.

-Mark and I have yet to try any butter from any of the companies that offer it as a storage product.
-I just wouldn’t eat what I’ve seen if I was going to put it on a slice of bread.
-I will use powdered butter for cooking, but not for anything else.
-To me, most brands appear inedible, BUT I do like this brand: Red Feather Butter
+Mark and I have yet to try any butter from any companies offering it as a storage product that tastes yummy.
+I wouldn’t eat what I’ve seen if I was going to put it on a slice of bread.
+I will use powdered butter for cooking but not for anything else.
+To me, most brands appear inedible, BUT I do like this brand: Red Feather Butter (super expensive)

-Watch for sales, it goes on sale a few times a year.
+Watch for sales, and it goes on sale a few times a year.

 Thrive Life Can On The Left